What is the World Watch List?

 What is the World Watch List for?

 - To help churches and individuals to understand where their church family is in most need of their prayers and support.
-You can find information and prayer points for each country on our country profiles, which will be updated with new information on 10 January at 1pm.
+You can find information and prayer points for each country on our country profiles, which will be updated with new information on 16 January.
 Look out for other World Watch List resources for individuals and churches coming soon.

 - To help the media to understand the trends and underlying causes behind their headlines.